-Alcumus Group is committed to protecting your privacy.
-This Privacy Notice explains how companies in Alcumus Group Limited’s group of companies (together, “the Group” or “we” or “our” or “us”) use any personal information that we may collect about you when you interact with us.
-It also explains how we’ll store and handle that data, and keep it safe.
+Alcumus is committed to protecting your privacy.
+This Privacy Notice explains how companies in Alcumus Group Limited’s group of companies (together, “Alcumus” or “we” or “our” or “us”) use any personal information that we may collect about you when you interact with us.
+It also explains how we’ll store, handle and keep that data safe.

 We know that there’s a lot of information here, but we want you to be fully informed about your rights, and how we use your data.